 Unfortunately, makeup-clogged pores and acne tend to go hand-in-hand.
 When your pores are clogged with makeup, trapped bacteria grows pretty quickly in the glands, according to the Center for Young Women's Health.

-Eventually, the trapped bacteria will cause the clogged pore to burst, infecting other areas of the face, which can lead to different types of acne, like whiteheads, blackheads and cyst-like pimples, per the Center for Young Women's Health.
+Eventually, the trapped bacteria will cause the clogged pore to burst.
+The bacteria can spread to other areas of the face, potentially leading to different types of acne, such as whiteheads, blackheads and cyst-like pimples, per the Center for Young Women's Health.

 Generally, moisturizers and sunscreen won't cause you to break out if you're wearing the type that's best for your skin.
 For instance, if your skin is generally sensitive and prone to irritation or breakouts, make sure that your moisturizer is hypoallergenic or fragrance-free, the Mayo Clinic recommends.

 If your skin is oily, the last thing you want is an oily or greasy moisturizer and sunscreen.
 Instead, look for a water-based option, as these are less likely to irritate acne-prone skin or breakouts.
 Keep an eye out for an oil-free sunscreen, too.